- Chapter #1: Initial setup

 - round end date: providing a end date-time for the round will force all the in-world gachas associated to stop working when the specified moment is reached;

 - Apply Settings: this tab contains one optional setting aimed to speed up the application of the event round just defined.
 The setting allows the owner to automatically assign the event round to all gachas in-world rezzed in a specific region.
 Doing this, the machines will be associated to the newly created round and – if there is a start date-time or a end date-time – operate as scheduled.

 IMPORTANT: when a machine is associated to an event having a start and/or end date-time, every attempt to play outside the allowed period will be aborted and the player refunded.

-- Type: this value shows the event type among normal and hosted.
+- Type: this value shows the event/round type among normal and hosted.

-- Status: this icon is useful only for events which have a start date-time and/or a end date-time associated.
-The status icon is green for the events which are currently active (having at least one machine working within the event’s validity period defined) and red for the ones not active (having validity period expired).
+- Status: this icon is useful only for rounds which have a start date-time and/or a end date-time associated.
+The status icon is green for the rounds which are currently active (having at least one gacha working within the round’s validity period defined) and red for the ones not active (having validity period expired);

 - Profit (L$): this value is the total profit in L$ made by all machines associated to the event, whether they are in the same region or in different locations.
 If the event is associated to gachas participating to a SL event this number is the most important one to consider, as it gives the owner an idea of how much profitable the SL event is.

 - Start Date-Time (SLT): this value – optional – shows the start date-time for the round.
 If the value is present, all gachas associated to the round will start working and selling goods at that specific moment.

 - Effective Start Date-Time (SLT): this value – optional and used only for hosted events/rounds – shows the effective start date-time for the round.
 If the value is present, all gachas associated to the round will start working and selling goods at that specific moment.